gilesbowkett/objectify/README.md

 Objectify has two primary components:

   1. A request execution framework that separates the responsibilities that are typically jammed together in rails controller actions in to 3 types of components: Policies, Services, and Responders.
-Properly separating and assigning these responsibilities makes for far more testable code, and facilitates better reuse of components.
+Properly separating and assigning these responsibilities makes code far more testable, and facilitates better reuse of components.

   The flow of an objectify request is as follows: